 Epidermoid cyst is made of keratin which is a protein constituent that is present in hair and skin.
 In case when the wall the cyst breaks, it then secretes a sticky yellowish liquid called keratin.
-It causes irritation on the skin.
+Generally, it causes irritation on the skin.

 Epidermoid cyst usually develops on the head, neck, back or the genitals.
-They can range in size from ¼ inch to 2 inches across.
-They are small bump, are tan to yellow in color and they are filled with thick and smelly matter.
+Generally, they can range in size from ¼ inch to 2 inches across.
+In addition, they are small bump, are tan to yellow in color and they are filled with thick and smelly matter.

 Causes of epidermoid cyst